Optimal Control of an Epidemic with Intervention Design: Numerical Simulations

 We now examine the system under the optimal control derived in Section 3.
 To maintain the infection fraction near the designated capacity $I_{\max} = 0.10$, the optimal vaccination rate $u(t)$ saturates at its maximum bound of 0.050 for the first 30 days.
 Simultaneously, the optimal suppression $h(t)$ starts at a maximum of 0.200 before decreasing as the curve flattens.

 The economic rationale for this policy is revealed by the adjoint variables, or shadow prices, in Figure \ref{fig:shadow_prices}.
 The shadow price of infection, $\lambda_i(t)$, represents the marginal cost of an additional infected individual; it begins at a peak value of approximately 20.0 and decays as the epidemic is brought under control.
-The trajectory of $\lambda_s(t)$ represents the marginal value of preserving susceptible mass to prevent downstream costs.
+The trajectory of $\lambda_s(t)$ represents the marginal value of preserving the susceptible mass to avoid downstream costs.
+It should be noted that the optimal control simulation presented in Figure~\ref{fig:optimal_controls} uses $t_{\mathrm{delay}} = 0$, so that vaccination is available from the outset.
+The impact of positive delays on total cost is captured in the sensitivity analysis of Section~\ref{subsec:sensitivity} (Figure~\ref{fig:boxplots}), which demonstrates that increasing $t_{\mathrm{delay}}$ substantially raises the median total cost.
+A detailed comparison of optimal trajectories with and without the delay is an important direction for future numerical investigation.